JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

-Most JLL packages live under the [`JuliaBinaryWrappers`](https://github.com/JuliaBinaryWrappers) organization on GitHub, and the builders to generate them are maintaned in [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/), the community build tree.  `BinaryBuilder.jl` allows anyone to create their own JLL package and publish them to a GitHub repository of their choice without using Yggdrasil, see
+Most JLL packages live under the [`JuliaBinaryWrappers`](https://github.com/JuliaBinaryWrappers) organization on GitHub, and the builders to generate them are maintained in [Yggdrasil](https://github.com/JuliaPackaging/Yggdrasil/), the community build tree.  `BinaryBuilder.jl` allows anyone to create their own JLL package and publish them to a GitHub repository of their choice without using Yggdrasil, see